m0ga0/python-project-template/README.rst

 then you can start write your doc from index.rst.
 When you've done, run below command to build the docs::

     cd docs
-    poetry run make html
+    make html

-html files will be created in build/ folder.
+html files will be created in ``build/`` folder.
 As per how to write a good documentation, please check next section.

 Build and publish package
 =========================